githubman2718/Rubiks-Explore/README.md

 Returns a list of all rotations of the cube under the half turn metric.

-The source code and readme for this project are released under licensed under [CC00](https://creativecommons.org/share-your-work/public-domain/cc0/) - No rights reserved.
+The source code and readme for this project are released under [CC00](https://creativecommons.org/share-your-work/public-domain/cc0/) - No rights reserved.